Skip to main content

 Your home’s safety features

-Homes with features such as smoke detectors, burglar alarms, or fire sprinkler systems may have lower insurance premiums due to the reduced risk of damages or injuries.
+Homes with features such as smoke detectors, water sensors, burglar alarms, or fire sprinkler systems may have lower insurance premiums due to the reduced risk of damages or injuries.
 Some insurance companies even offer discounts to homes with these safety features, as there’s less likelihood of a claim.

 Your insurance company

 As a bottom line, it’s important to choose your insurance company wisely.
 Different insurance providers may offer different rates and personalized coverage options, so you need to shop around first to find the right plan.
-For the best results, you can also work with an experienced insurance agency that gathers and compares quotes to find the one most suited for you.
+For the best results, you can work with an experienced independent insurance agency that gathers and compares quotes to find the one most suited for you.

 Freedom Insurance Group, Inc. — Helping You With Homeowners Insurance in Montgomery County

 Finding coverage that meets your budget and protects your property doesn’t have to be a hassle.
-At Freedom Insurance Group, we partner with today’s leading insurance companies so that you can have top-tier, reliable coverage with low premiums.
+At Freedom Insurance Group, we partner with today’s leading insurance companies so that you can have top-tier, reliable coverage with affordable premiums.
 When you choose us, our team will review your coverage and rates every six months to ensure you’re always getting the best deal for your Pennsylvania property.